andyzhouty/Djask/docs/source/quickstart.rst

 Quickstart
 ----------

-This part of documentation will give a good introduction to Djask.
+This part of documentation will give an introduction to Djask.
-We assume that you have used Flask before.
+We assume that you have used Flask for a period of time before.

 Installation
 ============